MP18: Improvisation in Theory and Practice

 - Cornell University

-- Provide opportunities for students to engage with improvisation theory and practice.
+To provide opportunities for faculty and students to engage with improvisation in theory and practice.

 Given Foundation Professor in the Humanities and University Organist, Cornell University

 Professor of Organ; Chair, Organ, Sacred Music, and Historical Keyboards Department, Eastman School of Music, University of Rochester

 - William Porter, Professor of Organ, University of Rochester